ninahonyango/VAPT/README.md

      Output: uid=0(root) gid=0(root)

-    This confirms That I am running the Metaspoitable sysytem as a superuser.
+    This confirms that I am running the Metaspoitable sysytem as a superuser.

 The screenshot below is a visual representation of the command session established between the attacker system and the target system verifying the access level: